 Can audio search work well?

 This got us wondering, ‘can we improve the audio search situation?’.
 We landed on something we think is pretty good— search based on how a phrase sounds, not on the precise spelling in text.
 We were sure this would provide better results but we weren’t sure just how much better it would be.

 We dug into research to see if this technique had been tried in a production form.
 We turned up quite a few papers—most were not totally relevant—but a Google academic paper on searching through political speeches from 2008 was striking.
 ‘What was their method?’, you might wonder.
 They used just regular old text transcription with no additional incorporation of the way the audio actually sounded.
 Bummer, right?

 Use the way words sound.

 What we were stumbling across was what speech researchers call keyword search.
 There is an existing method for doing this called acoustic keyword spotting, but that requires reprocessing the data every time for each and every search — that’s totally impractical.
 So, yeah, applying this idea is a fairly difficult problem.
 We didn’t really know just how hard at the time, but we know now (eight months of coding our first search engine and starting a company along the way helps beat that into you).

-We landed on a phonetic representation of the audio.
-You’ve seen that in a dictionary right?
-We built software that allows you to upload audio and have the server process that audio into a giant searchable lattice.
+Our API allows you to upload audio and have the server process that audio into a giant searchable lattice.
 With a lattice like this, you can fuzzily go through the entire audio file for your search phrase in a fraction of a second.
 There is a huge improvement using this method when compared to the text-based approach — search recall goes from a tepid 45% to a grin-inducing 90%+.
 Now we have our secret sauce.